-What’s behind Pakistan’s deadly Balochistan attacks, which left 43 dead?
+What’s behind Pakistan’s deadly Balochistan attacks, which left 74 dead?

 The separatist group Balochistan Liberation Army (BLA), which claimed responsibility for the latest attacks, said in a statement that it targeted security forces and took control of highways across the province.

 The deadliest of the attacks occurred in the Rarasham area of Musakhel district, located near the border between Balochistan and Punjab.
 According to police, at least 23 people were dragged out of their vehicles, and after their identities as Punjabi migrant workers were established, were executed.

-In Kalat district, 140km (87 miles) south of the provincial capital Quetta, armed fighters targeted law enforcement personnel, killing at least nine.
+In Kalat district, 140km (87 miles) south of the provincial capital Quetta, armed fighters targeted law enforcement personnel, killing at least 10.
 In Bolan district, southeast of Quetta, six people were killed overnight, including four from Punjab.
 The Pakistani military, in its statement, said that another five security personnel — 14 in all — were killed across the attacks.

 Security forces, the military said, responded and killed “21 terrorists”.